AnaZonia/moon_notes/1 Captain's Log/2 Weekly/August 16 - August 22.md

 - radiation
 - MODIS burned area vs. MAPBIOMAS
 - GEDI biomass vs. ESA
-- Number of deforestation events as a predictor of disturbance (as done on [[Heinrich et al 2021 - Large carbon sink potential of secondary forests in the Brazilian Amazon to mitigate climate change]])
+- Number of deforestation events as a predictor of disturbance (as done on heinrich 2021)

 1) Running the model with medians within the ongoing functional form: